 There shall be a Finance and Audit Committee.
-The chair of the board shall appoint members to serve on the Finance and Audit Committee and designate its chair.
-The Finance and Audit Committee shall review Humanities Montana financial materials, review and monitor Humanities Montana budgets, review the Humanities Montana banking, investment, and endowment accounts, and attend to other matters bearing on the financial health of Humanities Montana and its programs.
+The board shall appoint the Chair and committee members by resolution on the recommendation of the Governance committee.

+The Finance and Audit Committee shall review Humanities Montana budgets and financial materials, monitor Humanities Montana's banking, investment, and endowment accounts, and attend to other matters bearing on the financial health of Humanities Montana and its programs.

-The Finance and Audit Committee shall have the following specific audit-related responsibilities:
+The Finance and Audit Committee shall have the following responsibilities: